barryosull/barryosull.com/contents/articles/2018-06-10-styles-of-collaboration.md

 ## Conclusion
 So that's that.
 When you're working with others, figure out what is the best style to apply for the given situation.
 Are you exploring ideas?
 Then compete.
-Are you trying to reach concensus so you can move forward?
+Are you trying to reach consensus so you can move forward?
 Then connect.

 In my mind, everyone is a leader, so if you notice that the team is stuck in an ineffective mode, attempt to switch them out of it.
 (The twitter thread linked above has some great advice on how to switch from competitive to connective, have a read through so you're better prepared)

-For myself, I'm going to pay more attention to how we communicate and I'm going to encourage those on my team to be aware of how we're communicating.
-Ultimately, it'll about being effective.
+For myself, I'm going to pay more attention to how I communicate and I'm going to encourage those on my team to do the same.
+Ultimately, it'll about working together to be effective.